open-policy-agent/eopa/docs/eopa/tutorials/testing/performance-rbac.md

 - The k6 benchmarking tool, [k6 Install](https://k6.io/docs/get-started/installation/) provides installation instructions.
 - Git Large File Storage (to use pre-built bundles), [Git Large File Storage](https://git-lfs.com/) provides installation instructions.

-Confirm that the `EOPA_LICENSE_KEY` environment variable is set in every terminal that will run EOPA.

 Check the binaries are present in your path:

 ```shell